cpkelley94/muscle-FISH/examples/README.md

 # Example HCR-FISH analysis

 This basic example illustrates how we use our general Python pipeline to analyze 3D confocal microscopy images of myofibers.
-In this fiber, we used HCR-FISH to label mRNAs from the vinculin gene (Vcl), and we stained with DAPI to label nuclei:
+In this fiber, we used HCR-FISH to label mRNAs from the vinculin gene (Vcl), and we stained with DAPI to label nuclei.

 <img src="vcl_channels.gif" alt="vcl_channels">